 - Now re-assemble your filter and put it back in place.

-- Repeat siphoning out one bucket of water at a time until approximately 40% of your water has been removed from the tank.
-Then you can begin adding new water to the tank.
+- Repeat siphoning out one bucket of water at a time until approximately 40% of the total has been removed from the tank.
+Then you can begin adding new water back in.

 Adding Fresh Water Back Into Your Tank

 - DON’T add this new water to your tank until you have treated it with a product specifically for removing chlorine, chloramines and ammonia.
 Tap water contains these chemicals to remove bacteria so it’s safe for us to drink.
-But these chemicals kill the friendly bacteria in your tank and are harmful to your fish.
-Therefore tap water needs conditioning.
+But these chemicals kill the friendly bacteria in your aquarium and are harmful to your fish.
+Therefore it needs conditioning.

-- Once this water has been treated as per the conditioners instructions, (usually leaving the water for 5 or more minutes for the chlorine and chloramine levels to settle) slowly pour it into your tank.
+- Once this water has been treated as per the conditioners instructions, (usually leaving it to work for 5 or more minutes for the chlorine and chloramine levels to settle) slowly pour it into your tank.
 Be sure to add each bucket one at a time and at a snail’s pace.